oracle/adb-free/README.md

 ### Oracle Estate Explorer (OEE)

-(Oracle Estate Explorer (OEE))[https://www.oracle.com/database/cloud-migration/estate-explorer/] is a tool that enables customers to programmatically evaluate groups of Oracle databases for migration readiness to Oracle’s Autonomous Database (ADB).
+[Oracle Estate Explorer](https://www.oracle.com/database/cloud-migration/estate-explorer/) is a tool that enables customers to programmatically evaluate groups of Oracle databases for migration readiness to Oracle’s Autonomous Database (ADB).
 The output from OEE provides a high-level estate overview of the tested group of databases, ranks them according to their alignment with ADB pre-requisites and delivers a graded relative effort of any remediation required.